- Starting MSRP: $94,900

 Prefer speed over lower rates?
 Then you might want to consider financing or leasing directly through an authorized Lotus dealership.

 *Rates as of May 28, 2019.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 Lotuses don’t come cheap.
 Expect to pay at least $90,000 — if not more depending on how tricked out you want it.
 Here’s how the costs break down for two of its 2018 models:

 Evora 400 Coupe

-Yes, all new Lotus cars come with a warranty that lasts for three years or 36,000 miles — whichever comes first.
+All new Lotus cars come with a warranty that lasts for three years or 36,000 miles — whichever comes first.
 In addition, you’ll receive up to eight years of coverage against perforation on the car’s chassis.
-Certain Lotus racing models may have different warranties, so you should consult with your local Lotus dealership for more details.
+Specific Lotus racing models may have different warranties, so you should consult with your local Lotus dealership for more details.

 Lotus is a luxury car brand — and its prices reflect this.
 But you have a few options to help you foot the bill.
 While financing straight at the dealership might be quicker, you can potentially save more by taking out a car loan through a bank or online lender.

 Ready to get started?
 Read our guide to car loans to learn more about how they work and compare your options.